NoncerPro/noncerpro-nimiq-opencl/README.md

 Dev fee
 ------------------------------------------
 This miner has a fixed 2% dev fee.
-That means 2 minutes(plus 20 seconds to compensate for reconnecting and possible invalid shares at the begining) in every 100 minutes, miner will run with the donation wallet address.
+That means 2 minutes in every 100 minutes, miner will run with the donation wallet address.

 V1.0.1 and prior versions had 1% fee.